jason-kerney/blog/_posts/2021/2021-04-30-restrospectives.md

 author: Jason
 tags: ['retrospective']
 summary: A retrospective is easily defined but hard to nail down.
-series: "Making a better Retro"
+series: "Making a Better Retro"
 ---

 <aside class="series">